This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 If the above process looks too complicated for you, it is better to take it to a professional.

-There are multiple repair centers that are Apple-authorized or even third-party repair centers that charge less than what Apple will charge you.
+Multiple repair centers are Apple-authorized or even third-party repair centers that charge less than what Apple will charge you.

 Do you have Apple Care+?
-If yes, then you can get your cracked screen repairs with a nominal fee depending on the MacBook Pro model you own.
+If yes, then you can get your cracked screen repaired with a nominal fee, depending on the MacBook Pro model you own.

 Frequently Asked Questions